Man In Region Charged With Making Threat Of Violence Against School District

 Sullivan County resident Steven Kelly, of Narrowsburg, was arrested on Friday, Feb.
-2 by the Sullivan County Sheriff’s Office for allegedly making threats against the Sullivan West School District.
+2 for allegedly making threats against the Sullivan West School District in Jeffersonville.

-According to Undersheriff Eric Chaboty of the Sullivan County deputies received information shortly before 8 p.m. on Thursday, Feb.
+According to Sullivan County Undersheriff Eric Chaboty, deputies received information shortly before 8 p.m. on Thursday, Feb.
 1, Kelly had made posts on social media expressing his dissatisfaction with the school district.

 In his posts, he allegedly referred to a gun.
 He had also made verbal statements at his place of employment about “shooting everyone," Chaboty said.